|Nutrition Facts (per serving)|

-While the grill is heating up, trim the tops and any fibrous ends of the carrots.
-Then, wash and peel the carrots, patting them with a paper towel to dry.
-You can cut big carrots in half lengthwise if thick enough to still be at least 1/2 to 3/4 inch thick.
+While the grill is heating up, trim the leafy tops and any fibrous ends of the carrots.
+Wash and peel the carrots, patting them with a paper towel to dry.
+You can cut big carrots in half lengthwise if thick enough to still be at least 1/2 to 3/4-inch thick.

 Place a single layer of carrots in a baking dish and coat lightly with olive oil.

 Sprinkle the oiled carrots with the desired amount of salt and pepper, then season with rosemary and thyme.

-Once the grill is heated, place the carrots on the grill (cut-side down if cut in half lengthwise) and cook for about 10 to 12 minutes with the lid down, turning once during cooking.
-The carrots should develop some grill marks before turning.
+Once the grill is heated, place the carrots on the grill (cut-side down if cut in half lengthwise) and cook covered until the carrots develop grill marks, about 7 to 8 minutes per side.

 Once flipped, you will know when the carrots are done when both sides are seared (or they begin to brown) and can be pierced with a fork with a soft crunch in the middle.

 - If you have a grill basket, you can also slice your carrots into medallions or rounds.
 Follow all the steps above, but cook for about 5 to 7 minutes, turning once during cooking.
 Carrot rounds look nice on a plate for presentation and are also a little easier for kids to eat.